 - You build a number of small silly classes.
 Every class should incarnate the only concept.

 - You create objects of your classes and wire them together, depending on logic you want.
-The idea is, you're normally payed for implementing complicated concepts, so you have to describe the problem in terms of your primitive concepts.
-At this point you have an object graph (or network) where nodes are simple processors aimed to solve simple problems.
+The idea is, you're normally paid for implementing complicated concepts, so you have to describe the problem in terms of your primitive concepts.
+At this point, you have an object graph (or network) where nodes are simple processors aimed to solve simple problems.
 This network has input and output nodes.

 - You then take your input data (mouse movements, HTTP-requests, whatever) and pass it to the input node(s) of your network.
 Then you read network's output and send it back (UI animations, HTTP-reponses, ...)